 An academic forum

-• A complete Executive Master's degree in Systems Oriented Design at AHO costs a total of NOK 200,000.
-The student fees are divided into instalments and are invoiced before the beginning of each semester.
+- A complete Executive Master of Systems Oriented Design at AHO costs NOK 33,500 per semester.
+The tuition fee is invoiced before the start of each semester.

-• It is also possible to apply for admission to individual modules.
-One module (i.e., a course that is equivalent to six ECTS) costs NOK 25,000.
+- It is also possible to apply for admission to individual courses.
+One course costs NOK 25,000.

-• Admitted students must sign a student contract when they accept the offer of a place.
-The student contract is always entered into with the student, even in cases in which an employer pays for the master’s programme.
+- Admitted students must sign a study contract when accepting the offer of a place.
+The study contract is always concluded with the student, even in cases where the employer pays for the master’s programme.

-• We advise you to clarify with your employer whether you can receive funding or a leave of absence before embarking on the application process.
+- We recommend applicants confirm with their employer the possibility of receiving funding or a leave of absence before starting the application process.

-• The programme is approved for funding from the Norwegian Educational Loan Fund.
+- The study programme is approved for loans and grants from The Norwegian State Educational Loan Fund (lanekassen.no).